espocrm/documentation/docs/administration/web-to-lead.md

 If double opt-in is enabled, then your subscribers will need to confirm their intention to opt-in by clicking on a link in an email.
 The email will be sent automatically once data is received through API.

-Create Email Template that will be used for a double opt-in.
+Create an Email Template that will be used for a double opt-in.
 You can use following placeholders in a template body:

 * `{optInUrl}` - confirmation URL;
 * `{optInLink}` - confirmation link;